Leslie Odom Jr.: Personal life

 Odom has been married to actress Nicolette Kloe Robinson since December 1, 2012.
-Their daughter, Lucille Ruby, was born on April 23, 2017.
-Their son, Able Phineas, was born on March 25, 2021.
+They have a daughter, born in April 2017, and a son, born in March 2021.
 The couple met in 2008 while Robinson was a student at UCLA and auditioned for Once on This Island in Los Angeles.
-When she replaced a cast member who left unexpectedly, assistant director Odom became responsible for bringing her quickly up to speed, and a romantic relationship ensued.
-Robinson has since appeared in the off-Broadway musical Invisible Thread (2015) and the television series The Affair, and played the lead role in the Broadway musical Waitress from September 4 through December 9, 2018.
+When she replaced a cast member who left unexpectedly, assistant director Odom became responsible for quickly bringing her up to speed, and a romantic relationship ensued.